Great American Smokeout

 The Law of Addiction - The Law of Addiction states, "administration of a drug to an addict will cause re-establishment of chemical dependence upon the addictive substance."
 Yes, just one powerful puff, dip, or chew and you'll be faced with again enduring up to 72 hours of nicotine detox, by far the most challenging period of recovery.
 Brain scans show that just one puff of nicotine activates up to 50% of nicotinic-type acetylcholine receptors.
 Although most quitters walk away from smoking just once thinking they've gotten away with a single use, they soon find their brain begging for more.
 Full adherence to this simple restatement of the Law of Addiction provides a 100% guarantee of success to all: no nicotine just one hour, challenge and day at a time ...
 "Never Take Another Puff, Dip or Chew!"

-Knowledge is Power - Key to dramatically enhancing our odds of success is to become smarter than our addiction is strong.
+Knowledge is Power - Key to dramatically enhancing our odds of success is in becoming vastly smarter and wiser than our addiction is strong.
 WhyQuit.com is a free site that's home to the world's most educated ex-users.
-There you'll find thought provoking motivational stories such as Bryan's, Noni's, Kim's and Deborah's and the Internet's largest library of original quitting articles and free video quitting lessons (in Joel's Library).
-You find two free quitting ebooks, Joel Spitzer's "Never Take Another Puff" (which has been downloaded more than 2 million times) and John R. Polito's "Freedom from Nicotine - The Journey Home" (released during 2009).
-Averaging 2,770 unique visitors per day, WhyQuit is also home to the Net's most focused and education oriented quit smoking support group, Freedom from Nicotine.
+There you'll find thought provoking motivational stories such as Bryan's, Noni's, Kim's and Deborah's, and the Internet's largest library of original quitting articles and nearly 500 free video quitting lessons (in Joel's Library).
+You also find two free quitting ebooks, Joel Spitzer's "Never Take Another Puff" and John R. Polito's "Freedom from Nicotine - The Journey Home."
+Averaging 45,737 weekly visitors (as of 09/23/18), WhyQuit is also home to the Net's most focused and education oriented quit smoking support group, Freedom from Nicotine.
 Discover the power of knowledge.

 Calm Your Deep Inner Mind - Nicotine dependency is a true mental illness, a brain wanting disorder.
 Your primitive impulsive mind (the limbic mind) may falsely see quitting smoking and ending all nicotine use as though you're trying to starve yourself to death.
 It may attempt to sound the body's anxiety alarms (our fight or flight response).
 Our impulsive mind does not think, plan or plot against us but simply reacts to years of input from the brain's dopamine pathways, pathways long ago taken hostage by nicotine.
 Use your conscious thinking mind (your prefrontal cortex) to calm and reassure your impulsive mind.
 Think about it, why fear coming home to a time and place where we go entire days without once thinking about wanting to smoke?
 Calm and reassure your subconscious in the fleeting seconds before dosing off into sleep, when the two minds draw near.

 Measuring Victory - Forget about quitting "forever."
 Like attempting the seemingly impossible task of sitting down to eat an entire cow, it is the biggest psychological bite imaginable.
-Instead, adopt a manageable "one steak at a time," or better yet "one day at a time" recovery philosophy for measuring victory.
+Instead, why not adopt a manageable "one steak at a time," or better yet "one day at a time" recovery philosophy for measuring victory.
 If we insist on seeing success only in terms of quitting forever, then on which day do we celebrate?
-It's a bit hard to celebrate once dead.
-Why not celebrate each challenge overcome, aspect of life reclaimed, and day of freedom and healing.
+Who'll be attending that celebration?
+Why not celebrate each challenge overcome, each aspect of life reclaimed, and each day of freedom, healing and risk reversal.

 (1) Physical Withdrawal - Known as nicotine's half-life, unless replenished, every two hours the amount of nicotine remaining in the bloodstream is naturally reduced by half.
 When quitting, all nicotine, 100%, will have passed from the body within 72 hours of ending all use.
 Physical nicotine withdrawal peaks by day three and within 2 to 3 weeks the brain physically re-adjusts to functioning without nicotine.
 During this period it's entirely normal to feel de-sensitized, as if part of you is being left behind.
 But rest assured, your brain is working overtime to down-regulate receptor counts and restore natural neuro-chemical sensitivities.
 Be patient with your healing.